srirangav/random/README.txt

     v0.2.7 - switch to autoconf
     v0.2.6 - modularize Makefile for multiple platforms, add support for FreeBSD, OpenBSD
-    v0.2.5 - add install/uninstall rules to Makefile, add support for removing commas in supplied numbers
     v0.2.4 - use OpenSSH portable arc4random_uniform to support older
              MacOSX versions (10.6 and earlier); add support for Linux (Debian 10, Ubuntu 20.10)